 What we don’t: Drawstring closure and lid is an archaic design.

-At $425, the Prism 40 is the most expensive model on this list, and it does have its shortcomings.
+At $425, the Prism 40 is tied with the larger Halka above as the most expensive model on this list, and it does have its shortcomings.
 Most notably, we find the drawstring closure and lid to be a fairly archaic design, especially the lid’s Velcro attachment, which makes it difficult to extend with an over-full load.
 Most of the time, we prefer a pack without a lid for fast-and-light endeavors—it’s simply fewer moving parts to deal with each time you want to access your gear.
 Second, Dyneema lacks breathability: With nothing to wick moisture between the fabric and the back, you’ll get sweaty in summer heat.
 But there’s no denying the Prism’s durability, and it’s hard to beat the purpose-built design for climbers hauling tools and crampons.
-Hyperlite also makes the slightly less durable and slightly heavier Ice Pack 40 ($359), which features a roll-top closure, hipbelt pockets, and a bungee crampon attachment.
+Hyperlite also makes the slightly less durable and heavier Ice Pack 40 ($359), which features a roll-top closure, hipbelt pockets, and a bungee crampon attachment.

-See the Hyperlite Prism 40
+See the Hyperlite Mountain Gear Prism 40

-12. Patagonia Ascensionist 35L ($189)
+13. Patagonia Ascensionist 35L ($229)

 Weight: 1 lb.
-15 oz.
+11.2 oz.

 Capacities: 35, 55L